Fridge003/Fridge003/README.md

 [ColossalAI](https://github.com/hpcaitech/ColossalAI)

 In my spare time, I like playing video games on Nintendo Switch/PS5, or playing classical piano pieces.
+Recently I'm playing Pokopia~

 <!--
 **Fridge003/Fridge003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.